Principal | Max Muller

 Year 7 & 8 | Paul Evans

 I am married to Nicola, with two lovely girls named Ruby and Lisa.
 We live on a lifestyle block with avocados, lambs and chickens.
-I describe myself as a lifelong learner who enjoys sport and the outdoors, loves the experiences of other cultures, and is a mathematical thinker.
-I am in my second year at Matahui Road School as the year seven/eight teacher.
-In our classroom we create a stimulating student centred environment, underpinned by a wonderful outdoor education program and a strong emphasis on leadership and team building.
-There are many aspects of our fine school that exemplify my ideals of a full primary but most importantly it gives real life experiences to the students which results in them knowing themselves and being more connected within their communities.
+I describe myself as a lifelong learner who enjoys sport, the outdoors, languages and exploring other cultures.
+In our classroom we create a stimulating student-centred environment, underpinned by conceptual inquiry learning and a wonderful outdoor education program, with a strong emphasis on leadership and team building.
+There are many aspects of our school that exemplify my ideals of a full primary.
+Our small class sizes and the real-life experiences Matahui brings to the students, results in them knowing themselves and connecting effectively within their communities.

 Music & French | Christine Deschamps